Updated July 29, 2023

 Let’s look at the topmost Comparison Between Bid Price vs Offer Price

-|Descriptional Difference||The Maximum possible price at which a buyer is willing to buy a particular stock or security or commodity.||The minimum possible price at which a seller is ready to sell a commodity.|
+|Descriptional Difference||The Maximum possible price at which a buyer is willing to buy a particular stock, security, or commodity.||The minimum possible price at which a seller is ready to sell a commodity.|

-|Trade Difference||If you want to sell a stock, the broker will set a lower price than that of the offer price, the bid.||If you want to buy a stock, the broker will set a higher price than that of the offer price.|
+|Trade Difference||If you want to sell a stock, the broker will set a lower price than the offer price, the bid.||If you want to buy a stock, the broker will set a higher price than the offer price.|

-|Weightage||Bid Price is a lower price than Offer.||Offer Price is always higher than the Bid Price.|
+|Weightage||The bid Price is a lower price than the Offer.||The Offer Price is always higher than the Bid Price.|

-|Colloquial Terms||Simply called a Bid or Auction Price.||Simply called as Offer or Ask or Impact Price.|
+|Colloquial Terms||Simply called a Bid or Auction Price.||Simply called an Offer or Ask or Impact Price.|

 |Stability||This is always fluctuating and changing incrementally.||Offer Price cannot be changed hence a Constant.|

-|Liquidity||For good Liquidity, the bid price should not have much difference from Offer Price.||Same as Bid Price.|
+|Liquidity||For good Liquidity, the bid price should not differ much from Offer Price.||Same as Bid Price.|

-|Favor Of||Bid Price is in favor of Buyers.||Sometimes the Offer Price is the discount price when buyers get a bulk order of goods.
-In that case.
-Offer Prices are made in favor of Buyers (Customer).|
+|Favor Of||The bid Price is in favor of the Buyers.||Sometimes the Offer Price is the discount when buyers get a bulk order of goods, in that case.
+Offer Prices are made in favor of Buyers (Customers).|

-|Limitations||There is no limit for setting the Bid price.||The Offer Price is purely based on the current market rate and quality of the product hence it has certain limits.|
+|Limitations||There is no limit for setting the Bid price.||The Offer Price is purely based on the current market rate and product quality; hence it has certain limits.|